nvanlaerebeke/mitto/src/Readme.md

 	  This is to prevent what I did for the test Echo message and use the "Request" in the property to return the message This is obviously not possible, so we should prevent it so that a developer cannot make that mistake

+- Proxy support for web based connections

+- Disconnect does not work?

+- Add logging

 After v1: